 - South Korea

-Possessed by: South Korea
+- South Korea

-Alternate names: Cheon Ryong (‘Eagle’), Sky Dragon, Tenryu, Tainlong
+- Cheon Ryong (‘Eagle’), Sky Dragon, Tenryu, Tainlong

-Class: Land-attack cruise missile
+- Land-attack cruise missile (LACM)

-Basing: Road-mobile (3A, 3B); ship, submarine-based (3C)
+- Road-mobile (3A, 3B); ship, submarine-based (3C)

 - 6.2 m

 - 0.53-0.60 m

 - 1,360 kg

 - 500 kg (3A, 3B); 450 kg (3C)

-Propulsion: Solid-propellant booster, turbojet engine
+- Solid-propellant booster, turbojet engine